 Don’t forget a warm winter hat and baby mitts to help keep little hands warm (we love these Stonz baby mitts).

 A weather shield for your stroller is the best protection from wind, rain and snow for your baby.

 - Baby carrier for winter

-A baby carrier will get plenty of use even in the winter with a baby.
+A baby carrier will get plenty of use year round, but you’ll especially enjoy one in the winter with a baby.

 - Hiking backpack carrier